wrf/misc-analyses/eco_diversity/README.md

 `H = -1 * sum(p * log(p))`

+where `p` is the proportion of each species in the sample.

 The index is not asymptotic, so it will increase infinitely as more species are added.
 About 20k-30k species are needed to get to an index of 10, which is impractical to count for anything other than microbes with amplicon sequencing.
 There are about 10k species of birds globally, and about 35k species of fish globally.
 For comparison, there are currently (Jan-2023) 26k [prokaryotic 16S sequences on RefSeq](https://www.ncbi.nlm.nih.gov/nuccore?term=33175%5BBioProject%5D+OR+33317%5BBioProject%5D).
 This does not include uncharacterized species, which could be orders of mangitude more abundant.

 It was argued from the [Earth Microbiome Project](https://en.wikipedia.org/wiki/Earth_Microbiome_Project) by [Thompson 2017](https://doi.org/10.1038/nature24621) that many habitats are nested in such a way that species-rich habitats include many of the species of species-poor habitats.